 As a story development editor, I have had the privilege of working with writers and their manuscripts for over 20 years.
 Through this process, I’ve been able to identify some basic and recurring issues that challenge writers.
 My workshops have been created to highlight these issues and show you how to avoid the pitfalls.
 They are all focused sessions and designed to encourage, inspire, and improve both your short and longer works.

-Below you will see listings for my private workshops and those that I teach for The Writer's Center.
+Below you will see the Winter 2025 listings for my private workshops and those that I teach for The Writer's Center.
 All are taught online through Zoom.

 My Upcoming Zoom Workshops